vijaykumar301297/q_site/README.md

 # qualesce_Site
-Site developed by HTML, CSS, JS and PHP and hosted in GoDaddy
+Site developed by HTML, CSS, JS and Backend PHP Basic and hosted in GoDaddy